GRAIL, Inc. research snapshot

 GRAL AI Stock Forecast Scenarios

-The GRAL AI stock forecast uses scenario math around the $66.20 quote.
+The GRAL AI stock forecast uses scenario math around the $70.27 quote.
 GRAL is pre-profit and burns cash, so the forecast focuses on revenue growth, cash runway, and potential valuation scenarios rather than EPS-based models.
-The framework points to a bearish area near $38, a base area near $72, and a bullish area near $120 before dilution effects.
+The analyst consensus is Buy with a $70.13 average target across 9 firms, ranging from $56 to $88, and the framework points to a bearish area near $40 to $55, a base area near $60 to $80, and a bullish area near $88 to $110.

 Bullish case

-More likely if Medicare and major commercial insurers expand Galleri coverage, NHS-Galleri follow-up data supports guideline inclusion, Samsung partnership drives Asia-Pacific expansion, and revenue growth accelerates toward 60%+ year-over-year, narrowing the path to breakeven.
+More likely if Medicare and major commercial insurers expand Galleri coverage, FDA review advances, NHS-Galleri follow-up data supports guideline inclusion, Samsung partnership drives Asia-Pacific expansion including South Korea, Japan, and Singapore, and Q2 2026 results on August 5 support faster revenue growth toward the 21% to 25% consensus path.

 Base case

-More likely if GRAL grows revenue 30% to 40% annually, expands employer-direct contracts, maintains cash runway past late 2027, but faces competitive headwinds from Guardant, Natera, and Exact Sciences without major coverage expansion.
+More likely if GRAL grows revenue roughly 20% year over year toward the $178.75 million FY2026 consensus, expands employer-direct and plan-based contracts such as Priority Health, maintains its cash runway, but faces competitive headwinds from Guardant, Natera, and Exact Sciences and a litigation overhang without broad coverage expansion.

 Bearish case